If you are looking for the Best Trailing Succulents For Hanging Baskets then this list is all you ever need! We have the best ones!

-Trailing jade belongs to the genus Crassula.
-It rises around one foot in height with branches growing about three feet tall and can be trained to grow upright, outward or trailing down.
-Variegated leaves with yellow border and green center are definitely a show stopper.
+Trailing jade offers variegated leaves with a yellow border and green center, making it a show stopper.
 For this plant to attain the most vibrant color, keep it in the sun.

 5. String of Buttons

-Small shrubby succulent sprawling over the rim of the pot or hanging basket looks terrific.
-The leaves develop reddish pink color on the edges if grown in ample sunlight.
-Compared to other succulents, it grows fast but prefers well-draining soil and less watering.
+This small shrubby succulent sprawling over the rim of the pot or hanging basket looks terrific.
+The leaves develop red-pink color on the edges in ample sunlight.

 6. Ruby Necklace